rjkush17/MyPortfolio/README.md

 **Total Blocking Time:** This quantifies how much time the main thread was blocked, which can affect interactivity.

-**Page Weight**: This is the total size of all resources (HTML, CSS, JavaScript, images, etc.) loaded by the page.
+**Page Weight**: This is the total size of all resources (HTML, CSS, JavaScript, images, etc.) load by the page.